-Kids like King Arthur and kids like wearing things on their heads.
+,Kids like King Arthur and kids like wearing things on their heads.
 So here’s King Arthur’s crown to make when reading about King Arthur.

 King Arthur’s Story

-Before this time Britain had been ruled by Rome for about four hundred years.
-Then suddenly, as Rome fell apart the legions were recalled and Britain was abandoned.
+Rome ruled Britain for about four hundred years before this.
+Then suddenly, as Rome fell apart, the legions were recalled and Britain was abandoned.
 When the British called for help as Roman citizens, they were told to look to their own defense; Rome could do nothing for them.
-There was a power vacuum and several of the more powerful nobles filled it, creating tiny kingdoms.
+With no one in power, several of the nobles grabbed at the chance to create their own tiny kingdoms.
 But the tiny kingdoms were no match for the Picts who came pouring down from Scotland or the Norse who sailed in raiding seaside towns.
 They had to band together or die.
 They chose to die as they could not bury their petty power struggles or their pride to take orders from another.

-The Romans in Britain as well as other places had adopted Christianity.
+The Romans in Britain, as well as other places, had adopted Christianity.
 Arthur was one of these early Christians of the Celtic variety.
 That is why there are Christian references sprinkled with magic throughout the Arthurian tales.
 Their religion was really a blend of the old and new.

-- When reading a story about Arthur talk about the moral codes the court lived by.
+- When reading a story about Arthur, talk about the moral codes the court lived by.
 How are they different and how are they the same as the moral codes in your culture?

 - Art based on the Arthur legends is plentiful.
 Take a tour through some artists who painted in this theme.